devrc1234/TSF-Internship-Task/README.md

 # The-Spark-Foundation-GRIP
-Data Science and Analytics Internship Tasks
+Data Science and Business Analytics Internship Tasks

 This repository consist of the tasks given during my internship at The Sparks Foundation.